 Peru is an integrated tapestry of vibrant cultures, ancient treasures, and natural beauty.
 As responsible travelers, we all want to do our part to preserve the delicate biodiversity woven into the country’s landscapes and respect the rich traditional ways of life of indigenous communities.
 The experiences Peru offers each of us are individually unique and our Incas Expert team is proud to connect you with travel opportunities that not only enrich your time here but impact the destinations and local communities we visit for the better.

 Accommodations are simple but clean and during your stay you share meals and cultural activities with locals.
-Visit our Lake Titicaca Homestay destination page for more details.
 We are proud to work with All Ways Travel.
 Since 1996, the Peruvian-owned tour operator has been committed to not only offering travelers authentic experiences, but giving back to the local communities and helping them build pride for their indigenous origins.
 All Ways Travel also organizes the collection and delivery of much needed books and other educational supplies for the children living on the islands.

 Our team works exclusively with Wayki Trek to ensure our travelers embark on a fun journey that’s environmentally and culturally sensitive.
 Wayki takes porter welfare very seriously and respects trail guidelines that have been imposed to protect the natural beauty.
 Furthermore, most of the staff at Wayki grew up in small rural communities outside of Cusco and bring their lifelong mountaineering expertise on each trek.

 Haku Tours was founded by Lima-born Edwin Rojas who holds a masters degree in sustainable and responsible tourism.
-Haku was created with the purpose of helping communities with less resources by providing jobs to families in need and aiding with a variety of volunteer projects that aim to have a positive impact
+Haku was created with the purpose of helping communities with less resources by providing jobs to families in need and aiding with a variety of volunteer projects.

 Daily excursions to see native wildlife are complemented by cultural tours to visit a jungle farm and traditional community clinic.
-The result is an amplified experience for visitors which fosters an appreciation and respect for the natural beauty and indigenous cultures, raising awareness of the severity of the problems facing the Amazon region and the people who live there.
+The result is an amplified experience for visitors which fosters an appreciation and respect for the natural beauty and indigenous cultures, raising awareness of issues facing the Amazon region and the people who live there.

 Concrete Jungle Foundation (CJF) is a nonprofit organization with a simple mission: to build skatepark facilities for the youth in underserved communities.
 But don’t be fooled, skateboarding is so much more than a fun pastime.
 By providing children with free access to skateparks, the activity of skateboarding is a powerful vehicle to improving self-esteem; promoting a healthy, active lifestyle; and building positive community relationships.